 One of the favorite pastimes of Forex traders is to try and forecast the policies of national central banks.
 Chief among these policies is the expected interest rate.
 Most traders are acutely aware that these rates are critical to determining the relative price of a given currency.
 However, only a few pay attention to the fact that these banks don’t just set a single benchmark.
-Other than the base interest rate, they also define a number of different interest rates.
+Other than the base interest rate, they also define several different interest rates.
 Many of these form the basis of monetary policy.

-Central banks are the upper echelon of the banking system and they hold a unique position among financial institutes.
+Central banks are the upper echelon of the banking system, and they hold a unique position among financial institutes.
 While there can be any number of commercial banks in a given country, there’s always only one central bank.
 The two function virtually the same with one key exception.
-The central bank’s clients aren’t companies or individuals, but other banks.
+The central bank’s clients aren’t companies or individuals but other banks.
 This means the central bank’s decisions will fundamentally define the business policies of other banks.
 That includes their lending and interest rates.
 This level of control allows them to influence their respective country’s money supply.
-By extension it also gives them power over inflation and other economic processes.
+By extension, it also gives them power over inflation and other economic processes.

 One such sub-rate is the deposit interest rate.
 Commercial banks are obligated to hold a fraction of the funds deposited with them at the central bank.
 The latter determines the exact percentage of this reserve, which can range from 2-25%.
 The bank may receive interest on their deposit, although not always.
 Some central banks set the interest rates lower than the base rate.
 Sometimes even in the negative.
-At the time of writing the deposit interest rate is 0.1% in Canada.
-Meanwhile their base rate is 1.75%.
-In the Eurozone the former is -0.4% while the base rate is 0%.
+At the time of writing, the deposit interest rate is 0.1% in Canada.
+Meanwhile, their base rate is 1.75%.
+In the Eurozone, the former is -0.4%, while the base rate is 0%.

 If there’s a deposit interest rate, then there also has to be a lending rate.
 The latter refers to the interest banks pay the central bank when they borrow from it.
-In Europe this interest rate tends to be around 0.2% and generally higher than the deposit rate.
+In Europe, this interest rate tends to be around 0.2% and generally higher than the deposit rate.
 This ensures that a lack of funds never gets in the way of a commercial bank’s lending activity.
 Many central banks keep the lending rate identical to the base interest rate.
-It was one of the strategies used to mitigate the 2008 subprime mortgage crisis for example.
+It was one of the strategies used to mitigate the 2008 subprime mortgage crisis, for example.
 Banks considered “too big to fail” could borrow from The Fed at 0% interest to consolidate their liquidity.